Grango78/diplodoc-example/docs/en/about.md

 - done, updates should be available for everyone.

-In case if you would like to make proxy from your own domain to this Documentation - please [Contact Us](https://diplodoc.com/#contact) - we will support you accordingly till appropriate documentation creation.
+In case if you would like to make proxy from your own domain to this Documentation - please [Contact Us](https://diplodoc.com/#contact) - we will support you accordingly till appropriate documentation creation. Тестирую